chrislattman/blogging-project/docs/terminal-commands/README.md

     - FTPS is simply [FTP](https://en.wikipedia.org/wiki/File_Transfer_Protocol) over TLS, much like HTTPS is HTTP over TLS
     - SFTP is FTP over SSH, which is its own cryptographic protocol

 FTP is largely being phased out, and most web browsers no longer support `ftp://` or `ftps://` URLs.
-If you do need to use it though, it can be invoked in the following ways:
+If you do need to use it though, it can be invoked in the following ways with `curl`:

 - `curl --ssl-reqd ftp://<ftp-server>` allows you to view files in a FTPS server
 - `curl --ssl-reqd ftp://<ftp-server>/<file> -o <file>` downloads a file from a FTPS server